-- Quality Control Planning - Identifying quality goals and standards, the requirements necessary to meet them, and the procedures to be used to check that they are being met - Quality Control - Physically inspecting and testing what was laid out in the planning stage to make sure it can be done - Internal Quality Assurance (IQA) - Reviewing the delivery process of services or the quality management manufacturing of goods, and - Quality Improvement - A detailed review of findings from the above three components, aimed at improving methods in the future.
+• Quality Control Planning

+Identifying quality goals and standards, the requirements necessary to meet them, and the procedures to be used to check that they are being met

-The Quality Management System is the structure, responsibilities, processes, and procedures of an organisation that promotes and establishes an environment and culture of continuing improvement that will enhance the safety of the operations.
+• Quality Control

+Physically inspecting and testing what was laid out in the planning stage to make sure it can be done

+Internal Quality Assurance (IQA)

+Reviewing the delivery process of services or the quality management manufacturing of goods, and

+Quality Improvement

+O Thoroughly reviewing the findings from the above three components, with the aim of improving methods in the future.

 QMS is an ongoing process encompassing an organisation's structure, responsibilities, processes and procedures.
-An effective QMS promotes and establishes a culture of continuing improvement that will enhance safety, by combining:
+An effective QMS promotes and establishes a culture of continuous improvement that will enhance safety, by combining:

-a process approach
+- a process approach

 - a continuous improvement focus

 - IQA processes, and

 - evidence-based decision making.